-The Bankruptcy Court announces the bankruptcy order in the Danish Official Gazette (in Danish: “Statstidende”), and if relevant, a notice of the bankruptcy is submitted to the Danish Business Authority and other public authorities.
+The Bankruptcy Court announces the bankruptcy order in the Danish Official Gazette (in Danish: “Statstidende”), and a notice of the bankruptcy is submitted to the Danish Business Authority and other public authorities.
 The debtor is required to add “under konkurs” (in English: “in bankruptcy”) to its name.

 The objective of the bankruptcy proceedings

 The main objective of the trustee is to wind up the business in favour of the creditors.
 The trustee must monetise the assets of the estate.
-Furthermore, the trustee is obligated to review the company’s records and accounts for the purpose of clarifying whether the creditors or the management of the company prior to the bankruptcy proceedings have been favoured relative to the other creditors in the estate.
+Furthermore, the trustee is obligated to review the company’s records and accounts for the purpose of clarifying whether certain creditors or the management of the company prior to the bankruptcy proceedings have been favoured relative to the other creditors in the estate.

-After the records and accounts have been reviewed by the trustee and all assets have been monetised, the trustee will distribute any profits left in the estate after payment of the estate’s administrative costs.
+After the records and accounts have been reviewed by the trustee and all assets have been monetised, the trustee will distribute any profits remaining in the estate after payment of the estate’s administrative costs.